Paddle Billing

 1. Build request

-2. Preview your transaction (optional)
+2. Preview the transaction (optional)

-3. Create your transaction
+3. Create the transaction

 Build request